Dental Sleep Medicine

 Obstructive Sleep Apnea (OSA)

-This occurs when the tongue and soft palate collapse onto the back of the throat.
+Obstructive Sleep Apnea occurs when the tongue and soft palate collapse onto the back of the throat.
 This blocks the upper airway causing air flow to stop.
-When the oxygen level drops low enough the brain moves out of deep sleep and the individual partially awakens.
-The airway the contracts and opens causing the obstruction in the throat to clear.
+When the oxygen level drops low enough, the brain moves out of deep sleep and the individual partially awakens.
+The airway then contracts and opens causing the obstruction in the throat to clear.
 The flow of air starts again usually with a loud gasp.

-When the air flow starts again you then move back into a deep sleep.
-The airway muscles collapse, as you awaken with a gasp.
+When the air flow starts again, the individual then moves back into a deep sleep.
+The airway muscles collapse, as the individual awakens with a gasp.
 The airway clears once again as the process repeats itself.
 This scenario may occur many times during the night.
-The combination of low oxygen levels and fragmented sleep are the major contributors to most of the ill effects that the sleep apnea patient suffers.
-In addition to excessive daytime sleepiness studies show that sleep apnea patients are much more likely to suffer from heart problems (heart attack, congestive heart failure, hypertension), strokes, as well as having a higher incidence of work related and driving related accidents.
+The combination of low oxygen levels and fragmented sleep are major contributors to many of the ill effects that the sleep apnea patient suffers.
+In addition to excessive daytime sleepiness, studies show that sleep apnea patients are also much more likely to suffer from heart problems (heart attack, congestive heart failure, hypertension), strokes, and a higher incidence of work-related and driving-related accidents.

 Diagnosis of Obstructive Sleep Apnea

-Since OSA is a serious medicial condition, it must be diagnosed by a physician.
+Since OSA is a serious medical condition, it must be diagnosed by a physician.
 Diagnosis is based on the results of an overnight sleep study called a Polysomnogram (PSG).
-Other factors of determining OSA are patient evaluation and history.
+Patient evaluations and history are also critical for diagnosing OSA.

-Good sleep hygiene, weight loss and exercise are some helpful OSA treatments a patient can practice on their own.
-However, medical and dental treatment include Continuous Positive Airway Pressure, Oral Appliance Therapy and surgery.
+Good sleep hygiene, weight loss, and exercise are some helpful OSA treatments a patient can practice on their own.
+However, medical and dental treatment include Continuous Positive Airway Pressure (CPAP), Oral Appliance Therapy, and surgery.

 Oral appliances are worn in the mouth to treat snoring and OSA.
 These devices are similar to orthodontic retainers or sports mouth guards.
-Oral Appliance Therapy involves the selection, design, fitting and use of a custom designed oral appliance that is worn during sleep.
+Oral Appliance Therapy involves the selection, design, fitting, and use of a custom designed oral appliance to be worn during sleep.
 This appliance then attempts to maintain an opened, unobstructed airway in the throat.
 There are many different oral appliances available and approved by the FDA for the treatment of snoring and/or sleep apnea.
 Oral appliances may be used alone or in combination with other means of treating OSA.
-These means include general health, weight management, surgery or CPAP.
+These means include general health, weight management, surgery, or CPAP.

 Oral appliances work in several ways: